-Healthy Families hires staff and involves volunteers and community partners who are representative of the language and culture of the population to be served and who are hired from the community targeted for services.
-Hiring of staff members, particularly Family Assessment Workers (FAWs) and Family System Specialists (FSSs), reflect the ethnic and cultural characteristics of the families served.
+Healthy Families hires staff and involves volunteers and community partners who are representative of the language and culture of the population to be served and who are hired from Proprietary and Confidential www.fcconline.org the community targeted for services.
+Hiring of staff members, particularly Family Resource Specialists (FRSs) and Case Managers (CMs), reflect the ethnic and cultural characteristics of the families served.
 Program staff should be able to understand a wide range of cultural belief systems and corresponding behaviors that may affect all aspects of achieving program goals.